5Daydreams/Snake3D_Unity/README.md

 - Strategy, used in `BoundingBox.cs` by implementing the `IPositionRandomizer.cs` interface - the initial idea was to later extend this into things like `BoundingSpheres` or any other geometric shapes, but I scrapped it due to overscoping;
 - Composite, used to link `KeyboardInputSystem.cs` to `FreeMovement3D.cs`, allowing the player movement and input reads to be separated;
 - Flyweight(?)/Observer, I am unsure if it really is working as a flyweight, but all apples have a manual dependency injection for an event which references the player's current score in the `AppleCollisionCallback.cs`, the same event is called by all apples;

+With that being a total of 5 (6 if the flyweight is valid) patterns.